 - Customs registration

-- Declaration and inspection of imported products
+- Declaration and inspection of products to import

 - Payment of taxes and exchange control

-- Customs clearance
+- Customs clearance and regulations fulfillment

 - “Pay account” is free